samvonderdunk/samvonderdunk.github.io/cv.md

 **Postdoc with Christian Kost** - University of Osnabrück, 2026-present

-Main work on integration of informational and metabolic perspectives on evolution of cellular and genomic complexity.
+Integration of informational and metabolic perspectives on evolution of cellular and genomic complexity.

 **Postdoc with Ard A. Louis** - University of Oxford, 2023-2026

-Main work on evolutionary dynamics of RNA folding and protein folding.
+Evolutionary dynamics of RNA folding and protein folding.

 **PhD with Paulien Hogeweg & Berend Snel** — Utrecht University, 2018–2023